Cost Basis Basics—Here's What You Need to Know

 Brokerage Firm Responsibilities

-In its Cost Basis Reporting FAQs, the IRS lays out what cost-basis reporting must be provided by brokerage firms and other financial institutions.
+The IRS provides FAQs that include information about what cost-basis reporting must be provided by brokerage firms and other financial institutions.
 Currently, brokerage firms must report cost basis and the type of capital gain (short-term or long-term) on Form 1099-B (or a substitute statement) for the sale of the following types of securities:

 - Shares of stock, including exchange-traded funds (ETFs) that are not treated as regulated investment companies (RICs) for taxation purposes, you acquired on or after January 1, 2011;

 - Shares of stock in RICs and stocks acquired in connection with dividend reinvestment plans acquired on or after January 1, 2012;

 - Specific debt securities (for example bonds with a fixed rate of interest and fixed maturity date), securities futures contracts, options, rights and warrants purchased or acquired on or after January 1, 2014; and

 - All other debt securities (for example zero coupon bonds that convert into interest paying bonds) purchased or acquired on or after January 1, 2016 (this tax information will be reportable on 1099-B forms filed in 2017).